getcarina/getcarina.com/_tutorials/2016-01-13-registry-on-cloud-files.md

     0af8b1de968ef263fa12e70d70259f50c6c4f5cc5ae07d671cc716adcfd85d23
     ```

-    The output of these `docker run` commands are your container IDs.
+    The output of this command is your container IDs.

 1. Check the running containers.